A Texture Beyond Dreams

 “Rose?”
 She whispers, something clicking inside her.
 “Rose?
 Sarah?”

 Near the rose bushes, a stem pokes through the soil.
 She bends down on painful knees and caresses the plant.
-“Lavender?” she whispers to herself.More stories like this by topic: Desi authors, Indian authors, South Asian science fiction, Women authors
+“Lavender?” she whispers to herself.More stories like this by topic: Desi authors, Indian authors, South Asian speculative fiction, Women authors